Joan loves Christmas music, especially songs with a great soul sound.

 Get into the groove this Christmas with the best R&B, blues, and soul songs for the holidays!
-During the holidays, we hear lots of holiday music in lots of different styles—jazz, rock, country, R&B, classical, and more.
-We've all heard the ones that work really well, when an artist picks just the right song for them and does a great interpretation of it.
-And we've heard the ones that don't work, when somebody decides that it would be cute to do a disco version of "Ave Maria," and it just comes out all wrong.
+During the holidays, we hear lots of holiday music in different styles—jazz, rock, country, R&B, classical, and more.
+We've all heard the ones that work well when an artist picks the right song for them and interprets it well.
+And we've heard the ones that don't work when somebody decides it would be cute to do a disco version of "Ave Maria," and it just comes out all wrong.

 My 10 Favorite Christmas Songs

 - "Amen"—Larnelle Harris

 - "Go Tell It on the Mountain"—The Blind Boys of Alabama

 - "Jesus, Oh What a Wonderful Child"—Mariah Carey

 - "Merry Christmas, Baby"—B.B.
 King